AlanaBF/Alana-Portfolio/README.md

 ## Description

-The Nautical Turtle is designed to showcase my projects.
+The portfolio is designed to showcase my projects.
 The website incorporates HTML, CSS, and JavaScript for the front-end development, with React and React Bootstrap to enhance the user experience.
 You can use this website to explore my services, view my past/current projects, and get in touch with me.
 The website provides an intuitive interface and easy navigation to help you find the information you need.

 ## Front-end Web Development